rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 </generate>
 ```

-For defining a variable, you can use the same syntax elements like for an attribute.
+For defining a variable, you can use the same syntax elements as for an attribute.
 But the type of data that the variable can generate is much less
 restricted.
 A variable may

 * use an EntitySource or Generator that creates entity objects.